bisgardo/dupe-nukem/README.md

 ### Windows

-A few tests related to symlinking are disabled on Windows because creating elevated privileges are required to create symlinks.
+A few tests related to symlinking are disabled on Windows because elevated privileges are required to create symlinks.
-Other tests fail unless the repository to be mounted on an NTFS formatted drive (which a VirtualBox shared folder might, for instance, not be).
+Other tests fail unless the repository is mounted on an NTFS formatted drive (which for instance a VirtualBox shared folder might not be).

 ## Install